edoardoensoli/NLP-lanner/README.md

     pip install -r requirements.txt
     ```

+2. **Configure API Keys:**
+    ```powershell
+    # Copy the example configuration file
+    cp config.example.py config.py

+    # Edit config.py and add your API keys
+    # Example:
+    OPENAI_API_KEY = 'your_openai_api_key_here'
+    CLAUDE_API_KEY = 'your_claude_api_key_here'  # if using Claude
+    MIXTRAL_API_KEY = 'your_mixtral_api_key_here'  # if using Mixtral
+    ```

-2. The UnsatChristmas dataset is provided in `database_small` folder.
+3. The UnsatChristmas dataset is provided in `database_small` folder.
 You can run interactive plan repair experiment with this database.

-3. To run satisfiable plan generation experiment, refer to paper "TravelPlanner: A Benchmark for Real-World Planning with Language Agents" and their github repo to download their database and train/validation/test set.
+4. To run satisfiable plan generation experiment, refer to paper "TravelPlanner: A Benchmark for Real-World Planning with Language Agents" and their github repo to download their database and train/validation/test set.

 ## Running
 #### Satisfiable Plan Solving